browserengineering/book/book/graphics.md

 Real browsers incorporate a lot of quite tricky optimizations to this process, but for this toy browser let's limit ourselves to a simple
-improvement: on a long page most characters are outside the viewing window, and we can skip drawing them in `render`:
+improvement: on a long page most characters are outside the viewing window, and we can skip drawing them in `draw`:

 ``` {.python}
 for x, y, c in self.display_list: